Most used mobile app metrics

 Retention Rate measures how many users stay within the app over a specific period of time.
 Retention is critical because companies invest sales and marketing dollars in acquiring new users.
 Retention metrics can show you whether an app needs to be modified or if the last update was a success.

-Churn rate is the opposite of retention rate and can be found by subtracting the RR from 1.
+Churn rate is the opposite of the retention rate and can be found by subtracting the RR from 1.
 Churn is when customers decide to delete the app, stop using the premium subscription, or decide to downgrade to the free version.
 It is important to keep in mind that Churn Rate is ALWAYS measured over a specific period in time!

 Let’s talk a bit more about acquisitions.
 Two other important metrics that are commonly used are Cost Per Acquisition and Customer Acquisition Cost.